Easy recipe for Mini Egg cookies

 Will these Mini Egg cookies keep well?

-While they are best eaten freshly baked, even we would struggle to eat all of these in one sitting.
-You can put these Easter cookies in an airtight container and they will last for 3-4 days.
+While they are best eaten freshly baked, you can store these Easter cookies in an airtight container at room temperature, and they will last for 3–4 days.
+If your kitchen is warm, pop them in the fridge instead – just bring them back to room temperature before eating.

 Other baking ideas for Easter